gnosis/dx-examples-dev/02_truffle-migrate/README.md

 > For more information, check:
 >   * https://github.com/gnosis/dx-contracts/blob/master/contracts/DxDevDependencies.sol

+## Compile DutchX contracts
+Compile the contracts.

-Now, if we compile the contracts, we'll see how the `DutchExchange` is being compiled among all the other contracts it depends on:
+We'll see how the `DutchExchange` is being compiled among all the other contracts it depends on:

 ```bash
 npx truffle compile
 ````

-Now we should see how all DutchX contracts are being compiled:
+We should see something very similar to:

 ![Compiling contracts](./docs/compiling-contracts.png "Compiling contracts")

-## Add a new migration for the DutchX
+## Migrate the DutchX to local-ganache

-For the ease of use, following criteria should be met for the migration:
+This truffle migration:
-* Only executes in the `development` network.
-Note that `rinkeby` and `mainet` contracts are already deployed.
+* Only executes in the `development` network (Note that `rinkeby` and `mainet` contracts are already deployed).
 * Uses the contracts that are in our NPM dependencies, so we avoid repetition.
 * Uses the migration scripts that are in our NPM dependencies. **DutchX** NPM module provides a simple migration source that can be referenced to ease the